wistia/fresh-url/README.md

 ### UTM codes are not being removed from the URL

-Have the script on your page but it's not clearing the UTM codes?
+Have the script on your page, but it's not clearing the UTM codes?
 It's probably detecting that you're using a particular library but not able to detect that it's ready.